baijum/selenium-python/source/index.rst

    Github and send pull requests
    <https://github.com/baijum/selenium-python>`_.
 You can also send
    your feedback to my email: baiju.m.mail AT gmail DOT com.
-So far around 40 community members have contributed to this project (See the closed pull requests).
+So far 40+ community members have contributed to this project (See the closed pull requests).
 I encourage contributors to add more sections and make it a good documentation!